Dynamic crosshairs with shaders

 Halo 5's boltshot reticule.

-A very fucking unoriginal crosshair.
+A very unoriginal crosshair.

 Doom ballista reticule.